Dotdash Meredith and Yahoo Inc. may earn commission or revenue on some items through the links below.

 Frequently Asked Questions

-You should spend as much as your budget allows.
-Our top picks for affordable vacuums range from $88 to $199.
+Yes, as our top picks for affordable vacuums range from $88 to $199.
 Our tests show you can get a great, quality vacuum for less than $200, so invest in the vacuum that suits your needs best.

 Is Shark cheaper than Dyson?